naacl-org/naacl-2022-website/_posts/2022-04-19-subsidies.md

 ## Application deadline

+The last date is not decided yet and applications will be considered on a rolling basis. **Please apply as soon as possible so we can allocate you promptly before the funding runs out.**

-2 weeks before the early registration deadline.
+Applications will close by 2 weeks before the early registration deadline.

 ## Notification of acceptance

 1 week before the early registration deadline.
 (Please visit [https://2022.naacl.org/](https://2022.naacl.org/) for more details.)

-We aim to send all notifications by the deadline above.
-However, we will start processing the applications as they come and you may be contacted earlier.
+We aim to send all notifications by the deadline above. **However, we will start processing the applications as they come and you may be contacted earlier.**

 ## Contact details